Tracking (hunting): Tracking as an art and science

 It has been suggested that the art of tracking may have been the first implementation of science, practiced by hunter-gatherers since the evolution of modern humans.

 Apart from knowledge based on direct observations of animals, trackers gain a detailed understanding of animal behavior through the interpretation of tracks and signs.
 In this way much information can be obtained that would otherwise remain unknown, especially on the behavior of rare or nocturnal animals that are not often seen.

 Tracks and signs offer information on undisturbed, natural behavior, while direct observations often influence the animal by the mere presence of the observer.
 Tracking is therefore a non-invasive method of information gathering, in which potential stress caused to animals can be minimized.

 Some of the most important applications of tracking are in hunting and trapping, as well as controlling poaching, ecotourism, environmental education, police investigation, search and rescue, and in scientific research.

 The modern science of animal tracking is widely practiced in the fields of wildlife biology, zoology, mammalogy, conservation, and wildlife management.
 Tracking enables the detection of rare, endangered, and elusive species.
 The science of tracking is utilized in the study of forest carnivores like the Canada lynx (Felis lynx) and the wolverine (Gulo gulo).
 Various measurements of tracks, and/or an animal's paws, and subsequent analyses of the datum, can also reveal important information about animals' physiology and their behavior.
-For example, measurements of lynx paws demonstrate their support capacity (on snow) to be double that of bobcat.
+For example, measurements of lynx paws demonstrate their support capacity (on snow) to be double that of the bobcat.